 Instruments of War

-Dr John Morgan O’Connell has been awarded a research fellowship by Cardiff University to study music in the Ottoman Empire during the First World War.
+Dr John Morgan O’Connell was awarded a research fellowship by Cardiff University to study music in the Ottoman Empire during the First World War.

-This award is consistent with a wider interest within Cardiff University in commemorating the Great War in Wales.
-Although principally intended to publish materials related to music in the Middle East Campaign (1914-1918), Dr O’Connell’s research proposal also envisages establishing a collaborative link between Cardiff University and the National Museum Wales where music is viewed as an integral part of the WW1 Initiative in both institutions.
-In this matter, he will be assisted by Rachelle Barlow, a scholar at the School of Music who is currently completing her PhD in ethnomusicology on choral music in Wales.
+This award was consistent with a wider interest within Cardiff University in commemorating the Great War in Wales.
+Although principally intended to publish materials related to music in the Middle East Campaign (1914-1918), Dr O’Connell’s research proposal also established a collaborative link between Cardiff University and the National Museum Wales where music is viewed as an integral part of the WW1 initiative.

-Visit our research blog to find out more from Dr O'Connell about the project and about music in the Ottoman Empire during the First World War.
+Read an archived blog post to find out more about this project and about music in the Ottoman Empire during the First World War.